STP / DCR

 - JTS CPG: Pre-Hospital Blood Transfusion (30 Oct 2020)

-- JTS CPG: TXA in Combat Casualty Care
+- JTS CPG: Tranexamic Acid (TXA) in Combat Casualty Care (see JTS CPG library)

 - JTS CPG: Hypothermia Prevention and Management (07 Jun 2023)